Irenacero/Inception_pipeline/README.md

 # Inception MATLAB Pipeline

-This repository implements the modelling workflow used to define baseline brain states and run the two-stage **Inception** framework.
+This repository implements the modelling workflow used to define baseline brain states and run the two-stage Inception framework described in Acero-Pousa et al. (2025), *Inception: Simulating Personalized Long-Term Recovery in Disorders of Consciousness using Whole-Brain Computational Perturbations*.

 The workflow is organized as follows: